 - I used less plastic wrap at the top and more toward the middle and bottom of the container to create the shape of a pumpkin.

-- Orange tissue paper and orange mesh was used to cover the pumpkin.
+- Plastic orange tablecloth, orange tissue paper and orange mesh was used to cover the pumpkin.
 A few sheets of standard size tissue paper is needed.

 There are a few ways to cover the pumpkin body and turn this recycled container into a smiling pumpkin!